sahib/misc/the-vibes-that-i-summoned/slides.typ

     bias-card(
       [Omission bias],
-      [Rare and novel answers get suppressed by common ones.], [the model is bad at being weird], mb,
+      [Rare and novel answers get suppressed by common ones.], [the model is bad at creative solutions], mb,
     ),
   )